 The Problem: It used to be usual to put an objective like “Find an entry-level position in marketing” at the top of your CV.
 One of the most common mistakes on a CV is an objective instead of a professional summary.
 Objectives should not be used in a CV.

 The Solution: Don’t just say you want a job — show recruiters why they should hire you for the job with a professional summary.
-Your professional summary should emphasise who you are as a professional and the high-calibre skill sets you have to offer.
+Your professional summary should emphasize who you are as a professional and the high-calibre skill sets you have to offer.
 You should think of a professional summary as an introduction to the story about yourself.
 It should grab the reader’s attention and the information provided should make the reader want to continue on reading to learn more.

 3. Not Customizing Your Resume